Ford's Kuga has sharpened up its act in this third generation guise. Jonathan Crouch checks out the changes.

 This third generation Kuga is a significantly bigger thing than its predecessor.
 It's 44mm wider and 89mm longer than the outgoing model, while the wheelbase has increased by 20mm.
 This is thanks to a new C2 platform that allows for a wheelbase increase of 20mm and has allowed this Ford to become one of the bigger SUVs in the mid-sized sector, freeing up space for the brand's new Puma crossover to fit in between this Kuga and Ford's entry-level EcoSport SUV.
 Inside, the exterior size upgrades translate into 43mm more shoulder room and 5mm more hip room in the front seats than the outgoing model, while rear passengers benefit from 20mm more shoulder room and 36mm more hip room.
 Despite an overall height that is 20mm lower than the outgoing model, this third generation Kuga also has 13mm more headroom for front seat occupants and 35mm more in the rear.
 For rear seat passengers, heated outer seats are available for the first time, and the entire second row of seats can be moved backwards for best-in-class 1,035mm rear legroom, or forwards to increase boot space by 67-litres.
 A remote release function enables the second row to be folded flat with ease.
 At the wheel, it's much as it would be in a Focus hatch, with the usual 8-inch centre-dash SYNC 3 infotainment touchscreen.
 Upper-spec Kuga variants though, differ from their Focus counterparts in their provision of a 12.3-inch digital instrument cluster.

 Ford has pulled out all the stops to make the latest Kuga more economical than before.
-Obviously, the ultimate option in this regard is the plug-in hybrid 2.5 Duratec PHEV version, which records an official WLTP fuel figure of 201.8mpg and an NEDC-rated CO2 reading of 26g/km.
-As you might expect, the 1.5 EcoBlue 150PS mild hybrid diesel is next up, managing up to 56.5mpg (WLTP) and up to 111g/km of NEDC-rated CO2.
-The conventional 1.5 EcoBlue 120PS diesel manages up to 55.4mpg (WLTP) and 109g/km of NEDC-rated CO2.
-Less impressive is the 1.5 EcoBoost petrol 120PS unit, which manages up to 42.2mpg on the WLTP combined cycle and 128g/km of CO2.
-The 1.5 EcoBoost petrol 150PS unit manages up to 42.2mpg on the WLTP combined cycle and 126g/km of CO2.
+Obviously, the ultimate option in this regard is the plug-in hybrid 2.5 Duratec petrol PHEV version, which records an official WLTP fuel figure of 201.8mpg and an WLTP-rated CO2 reading of 32g/km.
+As you might expect, the 2.5 Duratec HEV self-charging petrol Hybrid model is also pretty frugal.
+And the 2.0 EcoBlue 150PS mHEV diesel variant is more frugal than most direct rivals, managing WLTP figures of up to 56.5mpg and 132g/km.
+The conventional 1.5 EcoBlue 120PS diesel is next up, managing up to 55.4mpg (WLTP) and up to 134g/km of WLTP-rated CO2.
+Less impressive is the 1.5 EcoBoost petrol 120PS unit, which manages up to 42.2mpg on the WLTP combined cycle and 152g/km of CO2.
+The 1.5 EcoBoost petrol 150PS unit manages up to 42.8mpg on the WLTP combined cycle and 151g/km of CO2.
 As for other stuff you'll need to know, well these days, the three year/60,000 mile Ford warranty looks pretty unremarkable, but in the first year, you do get unlimited mileage UK and European roadside cover and unlimited paint cover.
 There's also a 12 year unlimited mileage perforation warranty.
 There's also the 'Ford Service App' that you can download to your phone for free.
 It lets you locate your nearest dealer to make maintenance bookings, plus as a bonus, the app can help you find petrol stations and even has a 'Park Me' feature that remembers where you left the car, to save hunting for it in busy multi-storeys.

 Having in recent years at last got serious about SUVs, Ford has also got serious about this Kuga - as it needed to.
 The MK1 model was cramped inside.
 And the subsequent second generation version had fallen behind the best of its rivals in terms of ultimate diesel efficiency, media connectivity, safety spec and visual pizzazz.
 All that's been put right here.
 This Kuga certainly needed wider appeal if it was to expand its market share and push itself up-market and this third generation re-design looks to have provided just that.
 Other crossovers still make more of a style statement in this class, but correctly specified, this Ford now has considerably greater showroom appeal.
 In summary then, it's clear that the Blue Oval brand now means business when it comes to this class of car.
 And if you doubt that, then you need to try this one.